01Buy an Advertising Portfolio Case

 In our example here, we would create a divider page with a heading for Commercials, one for Print and then another for Web (or Internet).
 Remember, copywriting is a creative talent so don't be afraid to get creative with your own portfolio.

 Dig into your old magazines and cut out various pictures from ads.
-Arrange these so that your divider page appears like a collage, just like the picture above shows.
+Arrange these so that your divider page appears like a collage.

 This helps your sections stand out on their own and shows your creativity at the same time.
 It really helps your portfolio become more memorable, which is a huge plus when you're competing for a job or a client.